jrstrunk/portfolio/pages/more-friendly-use.md

 })
 ```

-# What Now?
+## What Now?

-After going through the `use-case` thought experiment, `use-fn` feels like how macros used to when I first started using Gleamus: too powerful for their own good.
+After going through the `use-case` thought experiment, looking at `use .. <- result.try(..)` again makes me question: where did the error go?
+It feels a little too much like behind the scenes magic.
+It feels like how Rust's `?` felt when I first started using Gleam: too powerful for its own good.

-I cannot speak with authority here as I am not a core team member, but it seems that Gleam has always chosen to favor features that are focused enough to solve a few concrete problems well over features that are broad and powerful enough to solve many problems in a general way.
-Broad and powerful features tend to be complex, while focused and simple features tend to be more friendly.
-The complexity of powerful features appears to be why macros are not present in Gleam; instead, there are a handful of dedicated keywords and LSP actions to help where macros would traditionally be useful.

 So, what now? `use-fn` is already present in Gleam today, and `use-case` is not.
-The biggest downside to adding `use-case` at this point is that it would overlap with some of the current uses of `use-fn`.
 Though `use-fn` and `use-case` have many uses that do not overlap, they would be fighting each other for their most significant use case: error handling.

 I think the only way we could add `use-case` now without creating chaos would be to introduce it along with two other changes: 1.
 A compiler warning when `use-fn` is used with the `result` module functions, and 2.
 An addition to the `gleam fix` command or an LSP command that would automatically convert any usage of `use-fn` with the `result` module functions to `use-case`.

 It is up to the community to decide whether the `use-case` value proposition is worth adding to Gleam at this point.
-I think the short-term effort could be worth the long-term benefits, but I surely didn't consider all the nuances of this proposal.
+I think the short-term effort could be worth the long-term health of the language, but I surely didn't consider all the nuances of this proposal.
 I would love to hear feedback from the community.